TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: Introduction

 The lack of a proper framework has been a barrier to accelerating TinyML adoption and application in products.
 Beyond deploying a model to an embedded target, the framework must also have a means of training a model on a higher-compute platform.
 TinyML must exploit a broad ecosystem of tools for ML, as well for orchestrating and debugging models, which are beneficial for production devices.

-Prior efforts have attempted to bridge this gap, and we discuss some of them later (Section~\ref{sec:related_work}).
-Briefly, we can distill the general issues facing many of the frameworks into the following: \begin{itemize} \item Inability to easily and portably deploy models across multiple embedded hardware architectures \item Lack of optimizations that take advantage of the underlying hardware without requiring framework developers to make platform-specific efforts \item Lack of productivity tools that connect training pipelines to deployment platforms and tools \item Incomplete infrastructure for compression, quantization, model invocation, and execution \item Minimal support features for performance profiling, debugging, orchestration, and so on \item No standard benchmarks that allow hardware vendors to quantify their chip's performance in a fair and reproducible manner \item Lack of testing in real-world applications. \end{itemize}
+Prior efforts have attempted to bridge this gap.
+We can distill the major issues facing the frameworks into the following: \begin{itemize} \itemsep{-0.085em}

+\item Inability to easily and portably deploy models across multiple embedded hardware architectures \item Lack of optimizations that take advantage of the underlying hardware without requiring framework developers to make platform-specific efforts \item Lack of productivity tools that connect training pipelines to deployment platforms and tools \item Incomplete infrastructure for compression, quantization, model invocation, and execution \item Minimal support features for performance profiling, debugging, orchestration, and so on \item No benchmarks that allow vendors to quantify their chip's performance in a fair and reproducible manner \item Lack of testing in real-world applications. \end{itemize}

-To address these issues, we introduce TensorFlow Lite Micro (TF Micro), which mitigates the slow pace and high cost of training and deploying models to embedded hardware by emphasizing portability and flexibility.
-TF Micro makes it easy to get TinyML applications running across architectures, and it allows hardware vendors to incrementally optimize kernels for their devices.
-TF Micro gives vendors a neutral platform to prove their hardware's performance in TinyML applications.
-It offers these benefits:
+To address these issues, we introduce TensorFlow Lite Micro (TFLM), which mitigates the slow pace and high cost of training and deploying models to embedded hardware by emphasizing portability and flexibility.
+TFLM makes it easy to get TinyML applications running across architectures, and it allows hardware vendors to incrementally optimize kernels for their devices.
+It gives vendors a neutral platform to prove their performance and offers these benefits:

-\begin{itemize} \item Our interpreter-based approach is portable, flexible, and easily adapted to new applications and features \item We minimize the use of external dependencies and library requirements to be hardware agnostic \item We enable hardware vendors to provide platform-specific optimizations on a per-kernel basis without writing target-specific compilers \item We allow hardware vendors to easily integrate their kernel optimizations to ensure performance in production and comparative hardware benchmarking \item Our model-architecture framework is open to a wide machine-learning ecosystem and the TensorFlow Lite model conversion and optimization infrastructure \item We provide benchmarks that are being adopted by industry-leading benchmark bodies like MLPerf \item Our framework supports popular, well-maintained Google applications that are in production. \end{itemize}
+\begin{itemize} \itemsep{-0.085em} \item Our interpreter-based approach is portable, flexible, and easily adapted to new applications and features \item We minimize the use of external dependencies and library requirements to be hardware agnostic \item We enable hardware vendors to provide platform-specific optimizations on a per-kernel basis without writing target-specific compilers \item We allow hardware vendors to easily integrate their kernel optimizations to ensure performance in production and comparative hardware benchmarking \item Our model-architecture framework is open to a wide machine-learning ecosystem and the TensorFlow Lite model conversion and optimization infrastructure \item We provide benchmarks that are being adopted by industry-leading benchmark bodies like MLPerf \item Our framework supports popular, well-maintained Google applications that are in production. \end{itemize}

 This paper makes several contributions: First, we clearly lay out the challenges to developing a machine-learning framework for embedded devices that supports the fragmented embedded ecosystem.
 Second, we provide design and implementation details for a system specifically created to cope with these challenges.
 And third, we demonstrate that an interpreter-based approach, which is traditionally viewed as a low-performance alternative to compilation, is in fact highly suitable for the embedded domain---specifically, for machine learning.
 Because machine-learning performance is largely dictated by linear-algebra computations, the interpreter design imposes minimal run-time overhead.